 Gold has several properties that make it ideal as a sample support in electron microscopy, including being conductive, non-oxidizing, radiation-hard.
 In addition, it is does not interfere with the specimens you are studying as it is chemically inert and biocompatible, as described in Russo and Passmore, 2014 and 2016.

 Why is the foil 500 Å thick?

-A foil thickness of 400-500 Å provides optimum data quality by balancing the need for the thinnest possible layer of ice with sufficient thickness of the gold foil to minimise beam-induced motion.
+A foil thickness of 400-500 Å provides optimum data quality by balancing the need for the thinnest possible layer of ice with sufficient thickness of the gold foil to minimize beam-induced motion.

 A thicker foil will not further reduce beam-induced motion, but risks degrading data quality due to thicker ice resulting in poor particle dispersion and increased background scatter.
 In contrast, a thinner foil might offer better particle dispersion due to the formation of a thinner layer of ice, but at <400 Å, the foil is thinner than the individual gold nano-particles it is made from and this increases beam-induced motion due to poorer conductance as the surface becomes uneven.
 See Russo and Passmore, 2014 and 2016 for further details.

 How should I store the UltrAuFoils® and what is their lifespan?

 As for our other products, UltrAuFoils® should be stored in a grid storage box in a cool, dark, low-humidity environment.
 While there is no date of expiry for the UltrAuFoils® we generally recommend using them within two years.

 Do I need to modify the UltrAuFoils® before use?